FrannDzs/nVidia-modded-Inf/Docs/nVidia Driver package structure/Driver.md

 ## Display.Driver

-The folder contains the driver files.
+The folder contains the driver files among other _important_ components like e.g. [VulkanRT-Installer.exe](https://en.wikipedia.org/wiki/Vulkan_(API)).

 Removable: The folder should never never be removed.